walm/docker-chrome/README.md

 # Google Chrome

-Unofficial build of Google Chrome 55 running within a docker container and rendered by the local X Server.
+Unofficial build of Google Chrome 60 running within a docker container and rendered by the local X Server.

+It's a fork from original https://github.com/chrisdaish/docker-chrome

 ## Changelog